ParimalSAgarkhed/appscan-gradle-plugin/README.md

 	Generates an IRX file for all Java and WAR projects in the build.
 The IRX file will be generated in the root project's "build" directory by default.

 - appscan-analyze:
-  Generates an IRX file and submits it to the AppScan on Cloud service or AppScan 360° for analysis.
-This task requires an api key, secret, and application id (serviceUrl and acceptssl are additional parameters needed for AppScan 360°).
+  Generates an IRX file for all jar, war, and ear projects in the build and submits it to the HCL AppScan on Cloud service or AppScan 360° for analysis.
+This task requires an API key, secret, and application ID.
+Additional parameters serviceUrl and acceptssl are needed for AppScan 360°.
+The IRX file will be generated in the root project's "target" directory by default.

 # Configurable Options: